 Many families I have talked to have laid out a boundary for their loved one but found it was not working.
 They worried that they were bound to the original limit and would almost be breaching a contract by changing it.
 I suspect there are two reasons for this: 1) they don’t believe they have the right to change it and 2) they are afraid of conflict with their loved one.

 YOU DO HAVE THE RIGHT TO CHANGE A BOUNDARY!
 They are your boundaries, you can do whatever you want with them.
 If they are not working, change them, get rid of them, or firm them up.
-If you had a business and needed to change a policy to make your business more productive, you would change it, wouldn’t you?
+Imagine if you had a business and needed to change a policy to make your business more productive.
+You would change it, wouldn’t you?

 If we avoid changing an ineffective limit for fear of conflict and pushback (it is going to happen with SUD), we are not allowing natural consequences to occur.
-Dodging the chaos is a momentary protective mechanism for us but, in the long run, we are actually just prolonging the inevitable.
+Dodging the chaos is a momentary protective mechanism for us.
+In the long run however, we are actually just prolonging the inevitable.
 I am guilty of this offense and had to work hard to change this about myself.
 I still struggle with my feelings and my need to avert friction.
-I find it helpful, when this happens, to start practicing other skills—outside of boundary setting—I have been working on.
+When this happens, I find it helpful to start practicing other skills—outside of boundary setting—I have been working on.

 4—Boundaries should not be created out of FEAR.